 1 cup oil= 1/2 cup banana, pear puree, peach puree

-What can you substitute for butter (1 cup) in baking?:
+What is a substitute for butter (1 cup) in baking?:

 1 cup butter = 1 cup applesauce